tohkm22-del/Stellar-Systems-The-Start/README.md

 If there are any other issue report them to me, thank you!

 ### WHAT IS INCLUDED
 There are full science definitions written by Serbhit and me.
 Full volumetric clouds v5 configs, complete with weather cycles and auroras.
+3 finished systems and 1 WIP.

 ### THE FUTURE
 There will be more systems, like a planned Kerbol outer planets, and many exotic worlds to explore.
+Parallax Continued support will be done in the future, as I average 1-2 fps with my current setup, so it's not feasible right now.

 **SYSTEMS IDEAS**
 - A B-type star hosting many unique planets.